 In the Classic Editor, Publish >> Visibility >> Edit and change the radio button to “Password protected”.

 But what do you do if you’ve set up a password for a page, but it’s still allowing access without a password? here’s some basic troubleshooting tips.
 This is aimed primarily at developers as it’s most likely to affect custom themes.

 - Simple things first.
 Try opening the page in an incognito window to avoid any browser caching or chances of being logged in.

 - Clear your cache.
 If you have a caching plugin, make sure you do a full cache clear.
 This is unlikely to be the cause, but we’ve seen some strange errors caused by caching plugins over the years and it can’t do any harm.

 - Check your page template.
 This is the most important part to check – your page must have

 the_content();within your loop for password protection to work.
-Password protection does not cover custom fields by default, but it’s not hard to make this happen (article coming soon).
+Password protection does not cover custom fields by default, but it’s not hard to make this happen – see our article on this.

 There we have it – this is a rare issue but an annoying one when it pops up.
 The most likely culprit is point three on our list.- always use